 The Innovation Files is sponsored by the Information Technology and Innovation Foundation (ITIF).
-ITIF is a cutting-edge think tank focused on innovation, e-transformation and economic competitiveness.
-We are non-profit and non-partisan.
+Founded in 2006, ITIF is a 501(c)(3) nonprofit, nonpartisan research and educational institute—a think tank—focusing on a host of critical issues at the intersection of technological innovation and public policy.
+Its mission is to formulate and promote policy solutions that accelerate innovation and boost productivity to spur growth, opportunity, and progress.
 The Innovation Files is where you can find uniquely high quality analysis as well as interesting links to innovative thinking.
 From innovation economics to clean energy to in-depth examinations of information and telecommunication policy, this blog promotes smart ideas for the constantly evolving innovation economy.
 Contact ITIF.

 Blogs by Stephen Ezell

-Stephen Ezell is a Senior Analyst with the Information Technology and Innovation Foundation (ITIF), with a focus on innovation policy, international information technology competitiveness, trade, and manufacturing and services issues.
-He is the co-author with Dr. Atkinson of the forthcoming book The Global Race for Innovation Advantage, and Why the U.S. is Falling Behind (Yale, 2012).
+Stephen Ezell is the Vice President of Global Innovation Policy at the Information Technology and Innovation Foundation (ITIF), with a focus on innovation policy, international information technology competitiveness, trade, and manufacturing and services issues.
+He is the co-author with Dr. Atkinson of Innovation Economics: The Race for Global Advantage (Yale 2012).
 Mr. Ezell comes to ITIF from Peer Insight, an innovation research and consulting firm he co-founded in 2003 to study the practice of innovation in service industries.
 At Peer Insight, Mr. Ezell co-founded the Global Service Innovation Consortium, published multiple research papers on service innovation, and researched national service innovation policies being implemented by governments worldwide.

 Blogs by Daniel Castro

-Daniel Castro is a Senior Analyst with ITIF specializing in information technology (IT) policy.
+Daniel Castro is Vice President of the Information Technology and Innovation Foundation (ITIF).
+As a senior analyst, he specializes in information technology (IT) policy.
 His research interests include health IT, data privacy, e-commerce, e-government, electronic voting, information security and accessibility.
 Before joining ITIF, Mr. Castro worked as an IT analyst at the Government Accountability Office (GAO) where he audited IT security and management controls at various government agencies.
 He contributed to GAO reports on the state of information security at a variety of federal agencies.
 He has a B.S. in Foreign Service from Georgetown University and an M.S. in Information Security Technology and Management from Carnegie Mellon University.

 Blogs by L. Val Giddings